Bitpart999/bitpart/replit.md

 ## Overview

-This is a Node.js Express API server that provides AI-powered functionality through OpenAI integration.
-The application serves as a backend service with CORS support, rate limiting, and request logging capabilities.
-It's designed to be a simple, lightweight API server that can handle AI-related requests.
+This is a full-stack code generation application that uses OpenAI's GPT-4o model to generate code from natural language descriptions.
+The application consists of a Node.js Express backend API server and a clean, modern frontend interface.
+Users can input natural language prompts and receive complete, functional code with explanations and setup instructions.

 ## User Preferences